Haiyang-W/CAGroup3D/README.md

 ## NEWS
 - 🔥 CAGroup3D is accepted at NeurIPS 2022.
 - Official implementation based on [OpenPCDet](https://github.com/open-mmlab/OpenPCDet) will be released soon (may be November).
+- I'm sorry for the delay of code release.
+Due to busyness of PhD qualifying exam and some problems in reproduction of CAGroup3D based on OpenPCDet, code will be released in December.